sarbal/BINF_tut/lessons/python_basics.md

 print("The data type of the variable 'gene' is:") print(type(gene))
 ```

+# Q1: Test yourself!
+### In your jupyter notebook, create new chunk for this question.
+In this chunk, write some code where you assign your name to a variable called `user`.
+Then print it out to read "This is my <name> codebook".

 ### Built-in datatypes and their corresponding category:
 - Text Type: str